 Alcohol continues to be a problem in Akron.
-Statistics show it is the most abused substance in the city, followed closely by marijuana.
-Akron is also not immune to the escalation of prescription opioid abuse nor the increased number of overdoses associated with it.
+Statistics show it is the most used substance in the city, followed closely by marijuana.
+Akron is also not immune to the escalation of prescription opioid use nor the increased number of overdoses associated with it.

 In 2016, the Ohio Department of Public Safety stated that marijuana incidents were on the rise throughout the state.
 The state saw a 72.5 percent increase between 2004 and 2014.
 The counties of Summit and Akron specifically had more than 120 marijuana-related incidents in one year.
 One study indicated that 58.5 percent of positive drug screens were for marijuana.

 Akron has seen an increase in drug overdoses, both in the city and in Summit County.
 In the early part of 2018, local hospitals reported 649 drug overdoses in emergency rooms.
 That number spiked to five a day by the middle of the year.
 The good news is that there has been some drop in opioid use in this region of Ohio.